mongodb/specifications/source/unified-test-format/unified-test-format.rst

 if necessary.
 Note that the textual description field for both errors and failures is ``error``.

-The following termination behavior MUST be implemented by the unified test
+The following termination behavior MUST be implemented by the test
 runner:

-- There MUST be a way to request termination of the loops.
+- The test runner MUST provide a way to request termination of loops.
 This request will be made by the Atlas testing workload executor in response to receiving the termination signal from Astrolabe.

-- When the termination request is received, the workload executor MUST stop looping.
-The current loop iteration SHOULD complete to its natural conclusion (success or failure).

-- After the termination request is received, the runner MUST NOT start any further loops.

-- When the termination request is received, the runner SHOULD skip any non-loop operations not yet started and terminate as soon as practical.
+- When the termination request is received, the test runner MUST stop looping.
+If the test runner is looping when the termination request is received, the current loop iteration MUST complete to its natural conclusion (success or failure).
+If the test runner is not looping when the termination request is received, it MUST NOT start any new loop iterations in either the current test or subsequent tests for the lifetime of the test runner; the test runner MAY skip any non-loop operations and terminate as soon as is practical, or it MAY execute any non-loop operations until either a loop is encountered or the list of operations to execute is exhausted.

-- Termination request MUST cause a successful termination of the test overall, i.e., receiving the termination request MUST NOT by itself be considered an error.
+- Receiving the termination request MUST NOT by itself be considered an error or a failure by the test runner.

 The exact mechanism by which the workload executor requests termination of the loop in the test runner, including the respective API, is left